 So are these foods just good for hiking?
 Nope, these are wicked choices for any day-long outdoor adventures but they are go-to options for the trail.

-After trying and testing pretty much all the vegan food options around, we’ve listed the ones that make the final cut below!
+After trying and testing pretty much EVERY vegan food options on the trail, these are the ones that made the final cut.
+You’ll also find:

 1. What makes the best vegan hiking food?